 The side chapel dedicated to St Stephen is a reminder of the original mission chapel on this site, which bore the same dedication.
 The east window in this chapel as well as the altar date to the original chapel built in the 1870’s.
 The reredos in this chapel was designed by the noted ecclesiastical artist and designer Martin Travers, and replaced an earlier reredos designed by his mentor sir Ninian Comper.
 The four martyrs depicted are S. Thomas of Canterbury, S. Laurence, S. Stephen and S. Clement.

 The side chapel to the north of the High Altar is the Lady Chapel (so called because it is dedicated to the Blessed Virgin Mary).
 The reredos in this chapel was also designed by Martin Travers in a renaissance style, and it features the four Doctors of the Western Church: S. Augustine of Hippo, S. Gregory I, S. Jerome and S. Ambrose of Milan.
 Additionally this chapel contains one of the church’s two confessionals and the parish war memorial.
 The Blessed Sacrament is reserved in this chapel, and Masses of Our Lady are said here.

-A rood screen - a screen which divides the area between with the main altar in a church, the chancel, from the main part of the church, the nave, where the congregation sits.
+The screen which divides the area between with the main altar in a church, the chancel, from the main part of the church, the nave, where the congregation sits.
 We are fortunate that our Church building has been so lovingly constructed and cared for over the years.
-The rood screen at St Barnabas is picture left bathed in late afternoon sunlight.
+The rood screen at St Barnabas is picture below bathed in late afternoon sunlight.